jverzani/PolynomialZeros.jl/README.md

 * `PolynomialZeros.agcd` for computing an *approximate* GCD of polynomials `p` and `q` over `Poly{Float64}`.
-(This is used to reduce a polynomial over the real to a square-free polynomial.
-Square-free polynomials are needed for the `realroots` algorithm.
-However, the `agcd` function begins to be inaccurate for higher degree polynomials, so this is not the default behaviour of `realroots`, rather it must be requested.)
+(This is used to reduce a polynomial over the reals to a square-free polynomial.
+Square-free polynomials are needed for the algorithm used.
+However, the `agcd` function begins to be inaccurate for higher degree polynomials, so this is not the default behaviour, rather it must be requested.)

 * `PolynomialZeros.multroot` for finding roots of `p` in `Poly{Float64}` over `Complex{Float64}` which has some advantage if